uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 - Install JuptyterLab Desktop.
 - Learn about folders and files on your computer.
 - Create a folder for the Jupyter notebooks you will create during this workshop series.
+- Learn what a working directory is and set the working directory for your project.
+- Set the default working directory for JupyterLab Desktop.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

 - How do I install JupyterLab Desktop?
-- How do I set up JupyterLab Desktop so I can find my files again?
+- How do I configure JupyterLab Desktop so I can find my files again?

 ::::::::::::::::::::::::::::::::::::::::::::::::::